eclipse-theia/theia-cloud/demo/dockerfiles/demo-theia-docker/project/README.md

 The `java` directory contains a simple Java Problem.
 Opening a Java file activates the Java support for this project.
 After activation you may Run/Debug the main method/test cases.

-## C++

-The `cpp` directory contains a simple C++ CMake project.
-You may build the project via the CMake integration in the bottom toolbar.

 ## XML, JSON

 The `files` directory contains sample XML and JSON files with schema-files.